HCLarsen/devise-uncommon_password/README.md

 # Devise Uncommon Password
-devise-uncommon_password is an extension for the devise gem, which prevents users from signing up using one of the 100 most common passwords.
-Currently, the list of common passwords is derived from the list at  http://www.whatsmypass.com/the-top-500-worst-passwords-of-all-time.
+Devise::UncommonPassword is an extension for the devise gem, which prevents users from signing up using one of the 100 most common passwords.
+Currently, the list of common passwords is derived from the list at http://www.passwordrandom.com/most-popular-passwords.
 As devise already rejects passwords less than 8 characters in length, I removed all such passwords from the list, and then selected the top 100 from the remaining passwords.

-## Usage
-How to use my plugin.

 ## Installation
 Add this line to your application's Gemfile: